calroc/Thun/docs/source/Thun.md

 ### Literals

 Literal values (integers, Booleans, lists) are put onto the stack.
-Literals can be thought of as functions that put accept a stack and return it with the value they denote on top, if you like.
+Literals can be thought of as functions that accept a stack and return it with the value they denote on top.

 ### Functions